-Employment Authorization for H-4 Dependents (Proposed Rule): The Department of Homeland Security is coming out with regulations which will permit certain H-4 dependents to apply for employment authorization and work in the USA.
+Employment Authorization for H-4 Dependents (Proposed Rule): The Department of Homeland Security is coming out with regulations which will permit certain H-4 dependents to apply for employment authorization so they can work in the USA.
 The work authorization will be available for H-4 dependents of the principal H-1B visa holder who has a green card process pending and has extended his or her stay beyond the maximum 6 year period according to the 7th year extension provisions of the American Competitiveness in the Twenty-First Century Act of 2000 (AC21).
 This is welcome news even though it doesn’t go as far as we would like.
-Click here for details of the rule
+Click here for details of the proposed rule.

 2015 H-1B Cap Reached: The USCIS announced that it had received about 172,500 H-1B petitions between April 1 and April 5 and therefore had reached the cap number of 65,000 for the 2015 fiscal year.
 It had also received more than the 20,000 visas available for those with a qualifying U.S. Master’s degree.
 On April 10 it completed its random, computer generated lottery and we should be seeing Receipt Notices or Rejection Notices soon.
 Click here for the USCIS Announcement.

 New Application for Naturalization Form N-400: The U.S. Citizenship and Immigration Services (USCIS) has introduced a new Form N-400, Application for Naturalization.
 This form is significantly longer than the previous versions and is now 21 pages.
 Additional questions relating to good moral character and national security have been added to the form.
 The USCIS will continue to accept the previous versions of the N-400 submitted on or before May 4, 2014.